cornelk/hashmap/README.md

 ## Usage

-Only Go built-in types beside any/interface{} are supported.
+Only Go comparable types are supported as keys.

 Set a value for a key in the map: